 “On the same day Jesus went out of the house and sat by the sea.
 And great multitudes were gathered together to Him, so that He got into a boat and sat; and the whole multitude stood on the shore.
 Then He spoke many things to them IN PARABLES saying…”

-Up to this point in His ministry, Jesus had spoken plainly and openly to the Jewish people.
-In chapter 12 of Matthew, He revealed Himself in His 3-fold glory.
-He was greater than the temple, meaning greater than any other priest.
-He told them that He was greater than Solomon, meaning greater than any king.
+Up to a certain point in His ministry, Jesus had spoken plainly and openly to the Jewish people.
+Notice in the first 12 chapters of Matthew, notice there are no parables.
+Finally, in the 12th of Matthew, He revealed Himself in His 3-fold glory.
+He plainly said He was greater than the temple, meaning greater than any other priest and greater than Solomon, meaning greater than any king.
 Finally, He stated that He was greater than Jonah, a prophet in the Old Testament.
 Thus, in terms of all prophets, priests and kings, JESUS IS THE GREATEST OF THEM ALL.

 In the very beginning of the very next chapter, 13, He suddenly began to share everything with them in parables, beginning with seven kingdom parables.
 Why parables all of a sudden?
 I’m glad you asked!